ifk[-] keycode [toggled] (tab)statements (tab)... [else (tab)statements (tab)...]

 ifk[-](keycode [toggled]) statements [else statements]

-toggled - if nonzero, checks whether the key is toggled.
+toggled - if nonzero, checks if toggled.

-| - | not. |
+- | not. |

 Similar to if.